hilt86/NAGBOT/README.md

 `curl -XPOST --header "Content-Type: application/json" 'https://yourserver.nagbotapp.com/api/json/nagbot/' -d @test_event.json`

-### 3 Good to go.
+### 3 Integration test

-That’s it NagBot should be ready to use.
+Now that you have tested the components you should be able to login to one of your systems monitored by Logstash / Elasticsearch from a few different IP addresses and you should get a challenge by Nagbot :

 NagBot will send messages directly to a user: